JohnScience/rust_java_lib_host_example/README.md

 - It would be interesting the cooperation between [`flapigen`](https://github.com/Dushistov/flapigen-rs), [`diplomat`](https://github.com/rust-diplomat/diplomat), and [`specta`](https://github.com/oscartbeaumont/specta).

+- It would be awesome to see the creation of cross-language interoperability WG.

 [^1]: I didn't have to install these on my machine, but it's possible that you might need to.